As the saying goes, you can’t be all things to all people.

 My first point is this.

 You can’t be all things to all people.
-You can’t be a super amazing Assistant, who lives and breathes your job and offers 100% support as and when it is required without it affecting your personal life – be that your family at home, or seeing your friends.
+You can’t be a super amazing Assistant who lives and breathes your job and offers 100% support as and when it is required without it affecting your personal life – be that your family at home or seeing your friends.
 Something has to give, and decisions have to be made around what you want your life to look like.
-But know this, life is pretty challenging to juggle, and you won’t always have the right balance, and that is okay.
+But know this, life is pretty challenging to juggle, and you won’t always have the right balance, which is okay.
 We are not after 100% perfection here!

 I’ve done it myself, tried to be an amazing career woman while raising a young family, still having a social life, keeping in touch with friends and seeing the inside of a gym on occasion.

 The routine didn’t last long, and I was failing at all of it.
 So I had to set boundaries.
-It was the only way at that time to get any sanity and not always feel guilty that I was letting everyone down.
+It was the only way to get any sanity and not always feel guilty that I was letting everyone down.
 It started by not being so hard on myself and then allocating time to each part of my life.
-Now, sure sometimes I will check my emails while my kids are having dinner, but that is part of the blend because I know that I spent two solid hours with him at some point during the day that was just our time with no distractions.
+Sometimes, I will check my emails while my kids are having dinner, but that is part of the blend because I know that I spent two solid hours with him at some point during the day.
+That was just our time with no distractions.

 What are your priorities?

 This has to be personal to you.
 Your priorities will change over time, and you should adapt your boundaries accordingly.
 It is okay if you have been a 24/7 Assistant that wants to be at home more because you have other responsibilities.
 That’s okay.
 Make sure you check in with yourself regularly and note if anything is slipping that is important to you, and then give yourself a nudge back in the right direction and build the productive Assistant mindset.

 I’ve found over the years that the best balance comes when I plan my week and know what I have coming up and where my time and focus will be needed.